-No one chooses to divorce, it is actually forced upon you by your circumstances.
+No one chooses to divorce; it is forced upon you by your circumstances.
 But no matter why you are divorcing, you have the opportunity to control the divorce process.

-Whether you choose to ‘take control” or “turn over that control”
+Whether you choose to ‘take control” or to “turn over that control”

 to lawyers and judges is completely up to you and your spouse.

-Couples who are able to maintain self control despite all of their urges to lash out, can save a great deal of money and time by utilizing the mediation process to resolve family disputes.
+Couples who can maintain self-control despite all of their urges to lash out can save a great deal of money and time by utilizing the mediation process to resolve family disputes.

-1. Control.
+- Control.
 In mediation, the participants maintain control over the process and the outcome.
-Rather than turning everything over to lawyers and judges, you decide how fast mediation moves forward and you decide what the goal of the mediation process is.
+Rather than turning everything over to lawyers and judges, you decide how fast mediation moves forward, and you decide what the goal of the mediation process is.
 Will you divorce or merely agree to a trial separation?
 Will you share control of your family home or will it be sold?
 Will the children sleep in your home or will they stay with Grandpa and Grandma this summer?
-All of those questions are decided by you and your spouse, not turned over to a judge who you know nothing about.
+You and your spouse decide all of those questions, not turned over to a judge who knows very little about you.
 Moreover, you are not stuck in mediation once you start.
-You can choose to end mediation and move on with an alternative legal processes at any time.
+You can choose to end mediation and move on with an alternative legal process at any time.
 You are in control!

-2. Cheap.
-Do the math…your can pay one divorce attorney-mediator to work with both of you in divorce mediation.
-Or you can each pay your own divorce attorney their retainer and hourly rate to talk at each other and then tell you what the other attorney said.
+- Cheap.
+Do the math… you can pay one divorce attorney-mediator to work with both of you in divorce mediation.
+Or you can each pay your divorce attorney their retainer and hourly rate to talk at each other and then tell you what the other attorney said.
 Those attorney fees add up fast!

-3. Fast.
-The typical traditional divorce case in Oregon goes to final trial eight to twelve months after it is filed with the court.
+- Fast.
+The typical traditional divorce case in Oregon goes to final trial eight to twelve months after being initially filled.
 Divorce Mediation cases are often settled and signed by a judge within weeks of starting the mediation process.
 Why?
 Because judges are very busy and under-staffed.
-There just are not enough judges to hear all the cases brought to them by all the couples seeking divorce.
-In mediation, however, their is no trial.
-The mediated final agreement is signed by the parties outside the court house and delivered to the judge who merely has to review and sign the mediated final agreement during office hours.
+There are not enough judges to hear all the cases brought to them by all the couples seeking divorce.
+In mediation, however, there is no trial.
+The mediated final agreement is signed by the parties outside the courthouse and delivered to the judge who merely has to review and sign the mediated final agreement during office hours.